Heimdal

 Authentication and authorization are two concepts of access management that make for the perfect combo when speaking of ensuring a thorough cybersecurity strategy for a company.

-Read on to gain more knowledge on authentication and authorization definitions, the difference between authentication and authorization, and how our solutions can help you in this case.
+Read on to gain more knowledge on authentication and authorization definitions, the difference between authentication and authorization, and how our solutions can help.

 What Is Authentication?